MartinPankraz/SAP-MSTeams-Hero/Student/104-chatbot-deploy.md

 ## 🏆 Success Criteria

-- Be able to retrieve SAP data via chatbot, that is Microsoft Teams enabled (e.g. using simulator).
+- Be able to retrieve SAP data via chatbot, that is Microsoft Teams enabled (e.g. using simulator) and present result within an adaptive card.
+- (Optionally) Add interaction to the adaptive card.
-- (Optionally) Deployed bot within Teams
+- (Optionally) Deploy bot within Teams.